carlosgalveias/vmz/README.md

 ## VMZ is a clone of vm2 that was discontinued , as I plan to make some maintenance for my own usage I have created this clone

-<summary>The original Readme is available here.</summary>

-vmz is a sandbox that can run untrusted code with whitelisted Node's built-in modules. ~~Securely!~~
+vmz is a sandbox that can run untrusted code with whitelisted Node's built-in modules.

 ## Features